Best Practices and Issues that Arise in DCF Models

 - the flow of information through the calculation (i.e., how the different worksheets within the model link to each other);

-- whether any inputs are variable inputs and can be flexed (e.g., drop-down boxes that allow different interest rates to be selected for an interest rate calculation); and
+- whether any inputs are variable inputs and can be flexed (e.g., drop-down lists that allow different interest rates to be selected); and

 - explanations of any complex formulas, macros or non-standard program add-ins contained within the model.